northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 ## Testing and fuzzing

 The `nproc` binary is commonly available on most Linux distributions.
-If it's not installed, go back to the top of this document and follow instructions.
+If it's not installed, go back to the top of this document and follow instructions under “Setting-up”.

 ### Unit tests (and code coverage)

 This will run Unit tests.
-This tests the low-level Go code, but not the Terraform integration wrapped around it.
+This tests the low-level Go library code, but not the Terraform integration wrapped around it.

 ```bash
 # Run all unit tests